skinny85/cdk-codepipeline-and-local-lambda-guidance/README.md

 The application is divided into the following CloudFormation Stacks:

 1. A Lambda Stack.
-The Lambda is a NodeJS Lambda with a single dependency (to illustrate building non-trivial Lambdas).
+The Lambda is a NodeJS function with two dependencies on NPM packages (to illustrate building non-trivial Lambdas).
-  The Lambda is updated using CodeDeploy's blue-green support.
+  The function is updated using CodeDeploy's blue-green support.
-  The Lambda itself is trivial, just prints out the current time in the PST timezone, but it should be enough for our example.
+  The Lambda itself is extremely simple, just prints out the current time in the PST timezone, but it should be enough for our example.
 2. The Infrastructure Stack.
 For this example, it consists of a single SNS Topic that subscribes a Lambda from the Lambda Stack to it.